SHIVANIUM-GIT/fyers-api-totp/README.md

 # fyers_api_totp

-# Shiv Rathore - Automatically Generate Access Token for your FYERS API
+#Automatically Generate Access Token for your FYERS API TOPTP

 A Python Script to automatically generate Access Token for your [FYERS API](https://fyers.in?id=XS12141)